MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-integrate-dynamicscrm.md

 From Home, you can access the **Microsoft Dynamics 365 Connection Setup** assisted setup guide that helps you set up the connection.
 Once that is done, you will have a seamless coupling of Sales records with [!INCLUDE[d365fin](includes/d365fin_md.md)] records.

 > [!NOTE]
->   The following explains the assisted setup, but you can perform the same tasks manually in the **Sales Connection Setup** window.
+>   The following explains the assisted setup, but you can perform the same tasks manually on the **Sales Connection Setup** page.

 In the assisted setup guide, you can choose which data to synchronise between the two services.
 You can also specify that you want to import your existing Sales solution.
 In that case, you must specify an administrative user account.